Ryukyo/google-scrape/README.md

 # google-scrape

-Scrape Google search results into CSV file or scrape data directly from websites
+Scrape Google search results into CSV file (using the main.py file)\
+Or scrape data directly from websites (all other python scripts)

 ## Setup